-All Orthodox Christians are able to receive Holy Communion.
-We recommend you approach the serving clergy well before the Divine Liturgy service commences, if you are unsure of your standing in this regard, or wish to receive the sacraments of Confession or Absolution.
+Holy Communion may be received by all Orthodox Christians who are in good standing with the Church.
+We recommend you approach the serving clergy well before the Divine Liturgy service commences, if you are unsure of your standing, or wish to receive the mysteries of Confession or Absolution.
 (We recommend and prefer that you make an appointment with clergy for Confession at a time other than Sunday morning, so as not to disrupt his preparations, or the continuity of the Services.)

-One ‘joins’ the Holy Cross by participating in our life, community, and especially the services of the Church.
-The Mission community comprises people from many backgrounds and experiences, brought together by a common desire to worship the Living God in an Orthodox (right and meaningful) way, seeking a life of salvation and Godliness.
+One ‘joins’ Holy Cross by participating in our life, community, and especially the services of the Church.
+The Holy Cross community comprises people from many backgrounds and experiences, brought together by a common desire to worship the Living God in an Orthodox (right and meaningful) way, seeking a life of salvation and Godliness.

 In other words, you ‘join’ by … joining in!

-For those who come from other than an Orthodox Christian background, it is our earnest prayer and desire that through the Mission you would …taste and see that the Lord is Good… and start preparing yourself for joining with the Holy Orthodox Church.
-We encourage you to approach a member of the Mission or our serving clergy for guidance in this.
+For those who come from other than an Orthodox Christian background, it is our earnest prayer and desire that through Holy Cross you would …taste and see that the Lord is Good… and start preparing yourself for joining with the Holy Orthodox Church.
+We encourage you to approach a member of Holy Cross or our serving clergy for guidance in this.

 A note regarding finances